 When you arrive at the veterinarian, your Frenchie will be checked to see the degree of poisoning as well as the current condition of your dog’s body condition.

 Dogs often consume the wrapping or container in which the weed has come, especially if it’s a treat like a cookie or brownies.

 Your Frenchie’s Blood pressure will be tested, as the heartbeat and pressure can be significantly reduced and often need iv fluids to maintain sufficient blood pressure.

 Treatment For Dog Weed Consumption

-In instances where the consumption of weed is rapidly established, your veterinarian will try to induce vomiting to avoid the array of symptoms.
+In instances where weed consumption is rapidly established, your veterinarian will try to induce vomiting to avoid the array of symptoms.
 Still, in most cases, the opportunity has elapsed, and side effects should be managed first.
-Treat may included:
+Treat may be included: